-All students MUST be picked up by 4:10PM (2:10 on early release days) unless they are enrolled in an after-school activity (please be aware clubs and many athletics will not begin until September).
+All students MUST be picked up by 4:10PM (2:10PM on early release days) unless they are enrolled in an after-school activity (please be aware clubs and many athletics will not begin until September).
 After 4:10PM (2:10PM on early release days), students will be monitored by Athenaeum/Homework Club and a charge of \$1 per minute will be incurred.
 Parents arriving after 4:10PM (2:10PM early release) will need to park in the Lower School Lot and sign their child out at the front desk.
 A grace period will be extended for morning tardiness and for the pickup cut off time for the first two weeks of the school year to give families and faculty time to become familiar with the new routines.

 More information will be forthcoming and available at Back to School/Meet the Teacher Night.
-Please email Charles.brogan@greatheartsnorthernoaks.org and Jonathan.Maiorano@greatheartsnorthernoaks.org with any questions and feedback that you may have.
+Please email Jonathan.Maiorano@greatheartstxschools.org (lower school) or Craig.Hoyer@greatheartstxschools.org (upper school) with any questions and feedback that you may have.